Before Entering the Workplace

 - Shaking hands is prohibited.

-- Reorganize office space to ensure physical distancing between employees and use barriers wherever possible.
+- Reorganize office space to ensure physical distancing between employees and use barriers.

 - Take the temperature of the staff, and prevent anyone whose temperature exceeds [38 Celsius degree] from entering.

-- Apply a “flexible working hours” policy to all employees (For example: starting time of work between 07:30 and 09:30) if possible.
+- Apply a “flexible working hours” policy to all employees (For example: starting time of work between 07:30 and 09:30).

 - Use floor stickers to indicate the physical distance between people in queues at entrances and exits.